 Select from the following alphabetical view of conditions which

-include a symptom of Dry eyes or choose View All.
+include a symptom of Hypersensitivity reaction or choose View All.